-The Treehouse Project Part 3 - The Clubhouse and Swings
+The Treehouse Project Part 3 - How to Build a Clubhouse and Swing-Set in Your Back Yard

 As a kid I always loved building clubhouses high up in the trees.
 I think it was because of my love for Swiss Family Robinson and their amazing treehouse.
 For my kids, I wanted to build a clubhouse that was large enough to sleep in but also had cool things to explore and use.
 I sketched my idea out in 3D to make sure it would work and then I started building the walls.
 The the size of the club house is about 6ftx8ft and it is 5feet tall.
 You can check out my inspiration post here and part 2 here.